 CFL: Compact fluorescents are far more energy-efficient than normal light bulbs so they give out far less heat, making them safer for use in unattended security or night light applications.
 This also makes them ideal for use with lampshades made of delicate materials that can be damaged by heat.
 All lamps do however give off some heat and should not be used in a totally enclosed light fitting unless there is some way for the heat to escape.

 LED: Like CFL light bulbs, LED light bulbs run at much cooler temperatures than traditional light bulbs.
 However, it is necessary to keep the chip inside the light bulb as cool as possible.
 LED light bulb bodies are therefore often made up of heat-sinks which can feel hot-to-touch after prolonged use.

 Most compact fluorescent energy savers available on the UK market cannot be dimmed using a standard domestic dimmer.
 The latest technology “Dimmerable” energy savers started to be introduced in October 2007 and can be dimmed simply by rotating a standard dimmer switch.
 Please check to ensure that you are ordering the correct item before using an energy saver with a dimmer switch.

 LED technology works very differently from more traditional lamps, while LED dimmable lamps are available, not all LED lamps are capable of being dimmed and some dimmers are incompatible with LED lamps read our guide on LED dimming here.

-Generally, a normal incandescent bulb will have a rated life of around 1000 hours whereas compact fluorescent energy saving bulbs have a rated life of between 3,000 and 15,000 hours.
-LEDs are more efficient and even longer-lasting than CFLs.
+Generally, a normal incandescent light bulb will have a rated life of around 1000 hours whereas compact fluorescent energy saving light bulbs have a rated life of between 3,000 and 15,000 hours.
+LED light bulbs are more efficient and even longer-lasting than CFL light bulbs.
 With the average rated life varying from 10,000 – 50,000 hours typically, they truly are both long life and energy saving.